-16.1 Woodlot Planting complying with the conditions for allowed activities (a) to (d).
+- 16.1 Woodland Planting complying with the conditions for allowed activities (a) to (d). - 16.2 Maintenance, pruning, trimming, or clearance of intrusive or obstructive (native or exotic) vegetation and pest control activities outside any significant natural area identified in the Waitomo District Council and complying with condition (e) that is undertaken by:

-- 16.2 Maintenance, pruning, trimming, or clearance of intrusive or obstructive (native or exotic) vegetation and pest control activities outside any significant natural area identified in the Waitomo District Council and complying with condition (e) that is undertaken by: - (i) Waitomo District Council; or - (ii) A Waitomo District Council contractor; or - (iii) Waikato Regional Council; or - (iv) Waikato Regional Council contractor; or - (v) A volunteer group granted permission in writing by Waitomo District Council. - 16.3 Maintenance, pruning, trimming, or clearance of intrusive or obstructive (native or exotic) vegetation and pest control activities within any significant natural area that is a permitted activity or for which resource consent has been approved pursuant to the Waitomo District Plan and is undertaken by: - (i) Waitomo District Council; or - (ii) A Waitomo District Council contractor; or - (iii) Waikato Regional Council; or - (iv)Waikato Regional Council contractor; or - (v) A volunteer group granted permission in writing by Waitomo District Council.
+- (i) Waitomo District Council; or - (ii) A Waitomo District Council contractor; or

+(iii) A volunteer group granted permission in writing by Waitomo District Council

+- 16.3 Maintenance, pruning, trimming, or clearance of intrusive or obstructive (native or exotic) vegetation and pest control activities within any significant natural area that is a permitted activity or for which resource consent has been approved pursuant to the Waitomo District Plan and is undertaken by: - (i) Waitomo District Council; or - (ii) A Waitomo District Council contractor; or - (iii) A volunteer group granted permission in writing by Waitomo District Council.

-- (a) Native plants should be used where practicable in restoration or amenity planting; and - (b) Other native or exotic vegetation species may only be introduced where these are most appropriate for: - (i) Restoration; or - (ii) Promoting the survival of native plants or animals; or - (iii) Where non-native or commercial garden varieties of New Zealand native plants are used, they must be selected and located so as to avoid future problems of unwanted regeneration and spread; and - (iv)Reflecting the positive features of existing plantings in the area and/or the character of the nearby landscape;
+- (a) Native plants should be used where practicable in restoration or amenity planting; and - (b) Other native or exotic vegetation species may only be introduced where these are most appropriate for: - (i) Restoration; or - (ii) Promoting the survival of native plants or animals; or - (iii)Where non-native or commercial garden varieties of New Zealand native plants are used, they must be selected and located so as to avoid future problems of unwanted regeneration and spread; and - (iv)Reflecting the positive features of existing plantings in the area and/or the character of the nearby landscape;